ThaFireDragonOfDeath/uhashtools/res/developer_documentation/command_line_arguments.md

 <!--
+This file is part of µHashtools. µHashtools is a small graphical file hashing tool for Microsoft Windows.

-SPDX-FileCopyrightText: 2024 Marcel Gosmann <thafiredragonofdeath@gmail.com>
+SPDX-FileCopyrightText: 2024-2025 Marcel Gosmann <thafiredragonofdeath@gmail.com>
 SPDX-License-Identifier: CC0-1.0
 -->

 This application can be started with optional command line arguments.
 This document describes the possible arguments and its effects.

-# application.exe (no arguments)
+# application.exe
 If no arguments are passed then this application will start normally without preselected file.
 This happens if you double click on the executable file.